AdobeDocs/experience-manager-64.en/help/communities/using/file-library.md

   Maximum number of characters that may be entered into the text box.
 Default is 4096 characters.

 * **Allowed File Types**
   A comma separated list of file extensions with the "dot" separater.
-For example : .jpg, .jpeg, .png, .doc, .docx, .pdf.
+For example: .jpg, .jpeg, .png, .doc, .docx, .pdf.
 If any file types are specifed, then those not specified will not be allowed.
 Default is none specified such that** **all file types are allowed.

 * **Rich Text Editor**
   If checked, comments may be entered with markup.
 Default is unchecked.